 Section 3: According to the Internal Revenue Department, The Delaware Valley Art League is exempt from Federal Income Tax as of September 22, 1972.

-Section 5: The Board of Directors will vote on the new budget in September at the Annual Planning Board Meeting.
-The Budget for the Organization shall contain an estimate of the total amount considered necessary to pay the cost of managing the Organization and other related operating services.
+Section 5: The Budget for the Organization shall contain an estimate of the total amount considered necessary to pay the cost of managing the Organization and other related operating services.
 The Annual Budget shall also include such reasonable amounts as the Board

 Members consider necessary to provide working capital, a general operating reserve for contingencies and replacements.

 Section 6: Once approved by the Board of Directors, this budget shall constitute the basis for determining each committee’s assessments by the Organization and should automatically take effect at the beginning of the calendar year for which it is adopted.

 The rules contained in “Robert’s Rules of Order” shall govern this organization in all cases in which they are not inconsistent with the Constitution and Bylaws of the Delaware Valley Art League.

 Section 1: Changes to the Constitution and Bylaws require General Membership action.
 Amendments/Revisions can be submitted to the membership electronically or by mail or appear on the official website.
 They may also be read at a General Membership Meeting prior to a vote at that meeting, if requested by members present.